314lipczuk/ODE_project_report/main.typ

   author: "Przemysław Pilipczuk",
   date: datetime(year: 2025, month: 10, day: 13),
   abstract: [
-    A mechanistic model of MAPK/ERK signalling pathway was constructed using Ordniary Differential Equations and implemented into a pipeline for simulating and fitting parameters against experimental data.
+    A mechanistic model of MAPK/ERK signaling pathway was constructed using Ordinary Differential Equations and implemented into a pipeline for simulating and fitting parameters against experimental data.
     Three experiments were compared, and despite solid single-experiment fits, the cross-validation shows significant problems with generalization of fitted parameters across experiments.